Filename extension

+Operating system and file system support

+The Multics file system stores the file name as a single string, not split into base name and extension components, allowing the "." to be just another character allowed in file names.
+It allows for variable-length filenames, permitting more than one dot, and hence multiple suffixes, as well as no dot, and hence no suffix.
+Some components of Multics, and applications running on it, use suffixes to indicate file types, but not all files are required to have a suffix — for example, executables and ordinary text files usually have no suffixes in their names.

-Filesystems for UNIX-like operating systems do not separate the extension metadata from the rest of the file name.
-The dot character is just another character in the main filename.
-A file name may have no extensions.
-Sometimes it is said to have more than one extension, although terminology varies in this regard, and most authors define extension in a way that doesn't allow more than one in the same file name.
+File systems for UNIX-like operating systems also store the file name as a single string, with "." as just another character in the file name.
+A file with more than one suffix is sometimes said to have more than one extension, although terminology varies in this regard, and most authors define extension in a way that does not allow more than one in the same file name.
 More than one extension usually represents nested transformations, such as files.tar.gz (the .tar indicates that the file is a tar archive of one or more files, and the .gz indicates that the tar archive file is compressed with gzip).
 Programs transforming or creating files may add the appropriate extension to names inferred from input file names (unless explicitly given an output file name), but programs reading files usually ignore the information; it is mostly intended for the human user.

-It is more common, especially in binary files, for the file itself to contain internal metadata describing its contents.
+It is more common, especially in binary files, for the file to contain internal or external metadata describing its contents.

 This model generally requires the full filename to be provided in commands, whereas the metadata approach often allows the extension to be omitted.

-The VFAT, NTFS, and ReFS file systems for Windows also do not separate the extension metadata from the rest of the file name, and allow multiple extensions.
+CTSS was an early operating system in which the filename and file type were separately stored.
+Continuing this practice, and also using a dot as a separator for display and input purposes (while not storing the dot), were various DEC operating systems (such as RT-11), followed by CP/M and subsequently DOS.